federicadomani/TinyWinSpyOff/README.md

 TinyWinSpyOff does it exactly: it turns off built-in Windows spyware and telemetry for Windows Enterprise LTSC grade installations.

-You have to be an Administrator of the the PC with Windows Enterprise LTSC installed.
-TinyWinSpyOff requires Elevation of privileges on start!
-If you have UAC control set by default, Windows will warn you by so called "Unknown Publisher".
-Say YES, but check the sha256 hash of the TinyWinSpyOff executable you have just downloaded.

 ## My Windows is NOT Enterprise LTSC.
 Does TinyWinSpyOff still work?

 Yes, but partially.
 You can turn off built-in Windows spyware and telemetry, but without official guarantee from Microsoft.